122A.63 Grants to prepare Indian teachers.

 (3) a student who, after applying for federal and state financial aid and an Indian scholarship according to section 124D.84, has financial needs that remain unmet.
 Financial need shall be determined according to the congressional methodology for needs determination or as otherwise set in federal law.

-A person who has actual living expenses in addition to those addressed by the congressional methodology for needs determination, or as otherwise set in federal law, may receive a loan according to criteria established by the commissioner.
+A person who has actual living expenses in addition to those addressed by the congressional methodology for needs determination, or as otherwise set in federal law, may receive a loan according to criteria established by the state board.
 A contract shall be executed between the state and the student for the amount and terms of the loan.

 Subd.
 7. Loan forgiveness.
 The loan may be forgiven if the recipient is employed as a teacher, as defined in section 122A.40 or 122A.41, in an eligible school or program in Minnesota.
 One-fourth of the principal of the outstanding loan amount shall be forgiven for each year of eligible employment, or a pro rata amount for eligible employment during part of a school year, part-time employment as a substitute teacher, or other eligible part-time teaching.
 Loans for $2,500 or less may be forgiven at the rate of up to $1,250 per year.
 The following schools and programs are eligible for the purposes of loan forgiveness: